jfm-data/jfm-data.github.io/_posts/2021-08-20-Fools-Silver.md

 Is the NBA in good shape?
 It has become a is a bit of a thorny question in NBA circles given the political bend that has imprinted the league in recent years.
-But if we were to set aside the emotion, can we all agree the NBA product has degraded in the last 5-10 years?
+But if we strip the emotional baggage, can we all agree the NBA product has degraded in the last 5-10 years?
 I am a basketball junkie, but it's harder to watch with the drawn-out end of games, egregious foul baiting, complaining to refs, and the god-awful replay reviews.
 This was clear to anyone who watched Olympic basketball.
 The flow was better, the game was more physical, and the refs weren't buying the flopping bailouts.
 I am not alone.
 The NBA TV ratings have been declining at a faster rate than cable cord-cutting -- and the Network TV (free!) ratings are worse.
 Adam Silver has been commissioner over these declines and should own the loins share of responsibility.